ParallelMaths/parallel/pages/8-06-worlds-greatest-thief.md

 ---

-The total area of the three squares is the sum of area of the non-overlapping parts and twice the areas of the overlapping sections as each of these forms part of two squares.
+The total area of the three squares is the sum of the area of the non-overlapping parts and twice the areas of the overlapping sections, as each of these forms part of two squares.

-So the total area of the squares is, in <sup>2</sup>, 117 + 2 × (2 + 5 + 8) = 117 + 2 × 15 = 177 + 30 = 147.
+So the total area of the squares is, in cm<sup>2</sup>, 117 + 2 × (2 + 5 + 8) = 117 + 2 × 15 = 117 + 30 = 147.

-Hence the area of one of the squares is one third of this, that is, 49 <sup>2</sup>.
+Hence the area of one of the squares is one third of this, that is, 49 cm<sup>2</sup>.

 Therefore the side-length of each square is 7 cm.
 :::